erichelgeson/erichelgeson.github.com/_posts/2016-04-21-codenarc-grails3.markdown

 }
 ```

-Codenarc need to know what rules to apply to your project.
+Codenarc needs to know what rules to apply to your project.

 Here you can set what rules you'd like to include or exclude: